codio/knowledge/source/common/develop/ide/tools/ssh.rst

 Remote SSH Terminal Access
 ==========================

-**Important** : if you are looking for information on how to connect to your project 'Box' using the terminal/console window, then please :ref:`read about Boxes <overview>`.

 Codio provides the ability to connect to remote servers via SSH.
 You can open multiple connections and manage connections through the **SSH Connection Manager**.

 A **Quick Connect** option lets you access remote servers on an ad hoc basis.
 The SSH Connection Manager lets you store connections for quick access later.